 The Center has a policy of transferring approximately 5% of the average value (over the preceding 3 years) of the Board designated endowment fund to other unrestricted net assets.
-Accordingly, \$62,321 and \$69,154 were transferred from the Board designated endowment fund to support the ongoing programs of the Center in fiscal years 2016 and 2015, respectively.
+Accordingly, \$54,011 and \$62,321 were transferred from the Board designated endowment fund to support the ongoing programs of the Center in fiscal years 2017 and 2016, respectively.

-The Center's investments are classified under the following restrictions:
+The Center's investments are classified under the following designations: